Methadone And Adderall

 Adderall is a combination of the stimulants dextroamphetamine and amphetamine.
 It produces a chemical reaction in the brain which causes a flood of hormones.
 This increase in hormones causing changes in the communication pathways in the brain, allowing for increased focus and alertness.

 Taking Adderall as prescribed does not result in a high sensation.
-Adderall abuse, on the other hand, can produce a high effect.
-When abused, Adderall has the potential to be highly addictive and should be taken with caution.
+Adderall use, on the other hand, can produce a high effect.
+When used, Adderall has the potential to be highly addictive and should be taken with caution.